statsmaths/stat209-s19/_notes/class09.md

 ## 	Confidence interval: [-1.08500,  0.33596]
 {% endhighlight %}

-The model opperates by allowing each class of car to have its own intercept term.
+The model operates by allowing each class of car to have its own intercept term.
 Visually, it looks something like this:

 <img src="../assets/class09/unnamed-chunk-7-1.png" title="plot of chunk unnamed-chunk-7" alt="plot of chunk unnamed-chunk-7" width="100%" />